OSGeo/gdal/gdal/doc/source/drivers/vector/dxf.rst

 Normally DXF files are in the ANSI_1252 / Win1252 encoding.
 GDAL/OGR
 attempts to translate this to UTF-8 when reading and back into ANSI_1252 when writing.
 DXF files can also have a header field ($DWGCODEPAGE) indicating the encoding of the file.
-In GDAL 1.8.x and earlier this was ignored but from GDAL 1.9.0 and later an attempt is made to use this to recode other code pages to UTF-8.
+An attempt is made to use this to recode other code pages to UTF-8.
 Whether this works will depend on the code page naming and whether GDAL/OGR is built against the iconv library for character recoding.